siffiejoe/lua-srfi1/README.md

     tables for that.
-*   Some functions are named slightly differently, e.g. characters which are invalid in Lua identifiers are replaced by an underscore, or superfluous prefixes are removed from the function names.
+*   Some functions are named slightly differently, e.g. characters which are invalid in Lua identifiers are replaced by an underscore, or superfluous prefixes/suffixes are missing from the function names.
 *   The following functions are missing:
     *   `cons*`
     *   `pair?`, `not-pair?`, `proper-list?`, `dotted-list?`